 At the end of this course you will have:

-- A thorough understanding of the regulations and standards applying to fire doors
+- An understanding of the regulations and standards applying to fire doors

 - Knowledge of the different types of fire doors and their installation, repair and maintenance